rapha/Ospecl/README.md

 `ospecl` accepts a list of source files, each of which must define a single value, `specs`, with type `Spec.t list`.
 The specs from each of these files will be executed in order and the results reported together.

-Ospecl also comes with runner functions `Ospecl.Run.console` and `Ospecl.Run.doc` which can be executed in your own script run from the command line.
-Additionally you can build altogether new runners by calling `Ospecl.Spec.Exec.execute` with your own set of handlers for the execution events.
+Ospecl also comes with runner functions `Ospecl.Console.progress` and `Ospecl.Console.documentation` which can be executed in your own script which is run from the command line.
+You can also build altogether new runners by calling `Ospecl.Spec.Exec.execute` with your own set of handlers for the execution events.